rust-lang/blog.rust-lang.org/posts/2024-09-05-impl-trait-capture-rules.md

 ## Conclusion

 This example demonstrates the way that editions can help us to remove complexity from Rust.
-The new `impl Trait` capture rules mean that:
+In Rust 2021, the default rules for when lifetime parameters can be used in `impl Trait` had not aged well.
+They frequently didn't express what users needed and led to obscure workarounds being required.
+They led to other inconsistencies, such as between `-> impl Future` and `async fn`, or between the semantics of return-position `impl Trait` in top-level functions and trait functions.

+Thanks to editions, we are able to address that without breaking existing code.
+With the newer rules coming in Rust 2024,

-* Most code will "just work" in Rust 2024, avoiding confusing errors.
+* most code will "just work" in Rust 2024, avoiding confusing errors;
-* For the code where annotations are required, we now have a more powerful annotation mechanism that can let you say exactly what you need to say.
+* for the code where annotations are required, we now have a more powerful annotation mechanism that can let you say exactly what you need to say.